 Different Types of Countertop Edges

-To get the countertops of your dreams, go through the pros and cons of each type of countertop edge before your countertop manufacturer asks you to decide.
+To ensure you get the countertops you want, it’s wise to weigh the pros and cons of each type of countertop edge before your countertop manufacturer asks you to decide.
 By doing research beforehand, you’ll be better prepared to make an informed decision that meets your functional and aesthetic needs.

 Types of edges for countertops